jordansds/Archipelago_TWW3_Alt/README.md

 games in the multiworld.

 In sphere mode every unique settlement in the world can be a check, though only a certain amount will be active based on your current diplomatic radius.
-IF YOU PLAN TO PLAY SPHERES MODE, SCROLL DOWN AND DOWNLOAD THE RECCOMENDED MODS TO PREVENT POTENTIAL SOFTLOCK.
+IF YOU PLAN TO PLAY SPHERES MODE, SCROLL DOWN AND DOWNLOAD THE RECOMMENDED MODS TO PREVENT POTENTIAL SOFTLOCK.

 **Playing beastmen is currently not recommended in Conquest.**